Lion Bridge

 What is Lion Bridge?

-Lion Bridge is a stone bridge located in Northumberland, England, dating to the eighteenth century.
+Lion Bridge is a Grade II* listed stone bridge crossing the River Tyne near Corbridge in Northumberland, constructed in the eighteenth century as part of the regional transport network.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006568.

 Who is responsible for protecting Lion Bridge?